 This asks for counter conditioning as well.
-Just as with bad association, because he associates excited or seemingly anxious behavior with getting attention.
+It’s the same as with bad association, because he associates excited or seemingly anxious behavior with getting attention.

-My parents’ dog suddenly got scared of car rides and didn’t wanna go into the car anymore, because he hit his paw every time he jumped in.
-When he was getting older, he couldn’t jump so high anymore, so he always hit it on the car which obviously hurt.
-Hence he didn’t wanna go in there anymore because every time he did, it was painful and he tried to avoid it.
+My parents’ dog suddenly got scared of car rides and didn’t wanna go into the car anymore!
+When he was getting older, he couldn’t jump so high anymore, so he always hit hit his paw when he jumped in the car, which obviously hurt.
+Hence, he didn’t wanna go in there anymore because every time he did, it was painful and he tried to avoid it.

-If he doesn’t wanna jump in the car anymore after a long day of hiking or an hour at the dog park, it’s also possible that he’s sore and simply can’t jump anymore.
+If your dog doesn’t wanna jump in the car anymore after a long day of hiking or an hour at the dog park, it’s also possible that he’s sore and simply can’t jump anymore.

 Make sure that your pup has no problem jumping in the car and doesn’t hit himself.
 If he can’t jump so well anymore, try a dog ramp.
-However, you also need to condition him to actually use the ramp.
+Remember that you also need to condition him to actually use the ramp.
 This might seem scary for a dog at first.

 6. Reasons due to his age

 This is similar to number 5.
 But maybe it’s not actually pain but he’s just not strong enough to jump in the car anymore.
 Or his crate starts to become uncomfortable because he’s more sensitive.
 Joint problems are quite common among elderly dogs.
 If you’re unsure, consult your vet.

 For an elderly dog, a dog ramp is compulsory!
 Or you’ll have to carry him into the car, which is only an option for smaller dogs.

 As you can see, in most cases it’s impossible to tell what makes your dog suddenly be anxious in the car.

 If you don’t find the reason, just do some counter conditioning and in a few days or weeks, he should be fine again.